Stuycs-K/final-project-3-shifrinaa-robalinog/PRESENTATION.md

 ###### 6/2/2023

 # Morbit cipher
-Morbit encryption is an form of Morse code encryption that incorporates polygramic substitution through fractionation.It by first converting the text into Morse code which is written as a series of dots **(●)**, dashes **(–)**, and spaces.
+Morbit encryption is a form of Morse code encryption that incorporates polygramic substitution through fractionation.It by first converting the text into Morse code which is written as a series of dots **(●)**, dashes **(–)**, and spaces.
 To make it more convenient to solve, we typically represent the spaces as an **(×)**.
 A single space is used at the end of a Morse code letter and a pair of spaces is used at the end of a word.

 ### What we're covering:
 1. Encoding